Community Development Program

 The Yaak Valley Forest Council and the Troy Farmers Market hosts an Apple Festival during a special farmers market on the 4th Friday of September with extended hours and activities which celebrate the connection between our local area – excellent for growing apples, and our position in Grizzly and Black bear habitat.
 Check out this years festival details on our calendar and join us for apple and bear activities including free apple pressing, an apple pie contest, kids’ games, and bear awareness demonstrations.

 Tourism that sustains or enhances the distinctive geographical character of a place—its environment, heritage, aesthetics, culture, and the well-being of its residents.

 The YVFC created a geotourism map for the Troy area in partnership with the Troy Chamber of Commerce (www.troymtchamber.org).
 Our first stage included a printed and web-based map of the town, featuring both built and natural landmarks.
 The goal of the map is to provide an interactive, attractive and accessible guide to the town for tourists and locals alike.
-We will include public resources such as the city hall, post office, and city park but also hikes and historical sites that will be of interest to all.
-We will be asking for public input on the map through public meetings and surveys at the farmers market, on the street, and via social media.
+We have included public resources such as the city hall, post office, and city park but also hikes and historical sites that will be of interest to visitors and locals.
 The web-based map can be found at

 The second stage of the map project will include an expanded web-based map and print map showing points of interest and hiking trails in the greater Troy area such as the well-known Ross Creek Cedars, boar launches, and historic sites.